Zynith/Data-Science-and-Machine-Learning-Bootcamp/README.md

 # Data-Science-and-Machine-Learning-Bootcamp
+Udemy Course
-Udemy Python for Data Science and Machine Learning Bootcamp course by Jose Portilla
+Python for Data Science and Machine Learning Bootcamp
+By: Jose Portilla